 The camp is accessed via 75 minutes’ road transfer from Seronera Airstrip.
 It’s situated in the East Serengeti, at least an hour’s drive from the busiest part of the park.
 As there are only two other camps in the surrounding area, game activities from Namiri Plains remain very much off the beaten track.
 In fact, from 1985 to 2014, there were no safari camps or lodges allowed in the area at all because of a Franklin Zoological Society research project aimed at expanding the local cheetah population.
 Today the region is considered big cat country, and the word ‘Namiri’ actually means ‘big cat’ in Swahili!
 The camp is positioned on the border between the Serengeti’s southern short-grass plains and the park’s acacia woodlands.

 The communal lounge and dining areas at Namiri Plains occupy a tent apiece at the center of the site, both looking out over the seemingly endless savanna, interrupted only by acacia trees.
 In the lounge tent, wood- or metal-framed well-cushioned sofas and chairs are placed around coffee tables, and the bar stocks a good selection of spirits, beers, and wines.
 Maps of the Serengeti adorn the walls, and there’s a handy battery charging station as well as a few books.
 The veranda is set with additional chairs and tables, as is the deck of the dining tent.
 Dining is a mix of separate tables and eating together, so you will likely experience a bit of both during your stay.
 Breakfast is usually a buffet, followed by a light lunch, then a more formal dinner – and guests often tuck into al fresco meals.
 Pre-dinner drinks are enjoyed around the campfire, which is also the setting for general socializing and swapping safari stories!
 As the camp is very open, it isn’t unusual for guests to hear big game trundling by.
-From October 2019, the camp will boast a swimming pool complete with deck area, and a secluded spa for indulgent massages and treatments.
+The camp has a swimming pool complete with deck area, and a secluded spa for indulgent massages and treatments.